MichaelAllen/Rock-Code-Snippets/Rock/README.md

 ### Folder Structure

 Each snippet is in a folder for the domain of Rock that it relates to.
-(Similar to the structure used here [here](https://github.com/SparkDevNetwork/Rock/tree/develop/RockWeb/Blocks))
+(Similar to the structure used [here](https://github.com/SparkDevNetwork/Rock/tree/develop/RockWeb/Blocks))

 ### Tag Types